TimLindner/BayesianGrowthMixtureModels/README.md

 * :file_folder: SimulationStudyResults

 ### Future work
-Define a strategy for setting the hyperparameters listed below so that label switching is prevented.
+Define and implement a strategy for setting the hyperparameters listed below so that label switching is prevented.
 However, the hyperparameters are not allowed to be informative regarding classes.
 * SD hyperparameters for Normal prior of constants
 * SD hyperparameters for Normal prior of linear trend components
 * SD hyperparameters for Normal prior of SDs for Normal distributions of dependent variable